FreeCAD/website/README.md

 A light and dark version of the theme is available on the sun/moon icon on the top header.

-> [!NOTE]
-> This temporary development version does not have all features available yet.

 ### Technical overview

 [Hugo](https://gohugo.io), the static site generator used, takes the plain-text content (typically Markdown) and data files (typically CSV, JSON, XML and YAML), marries them to an appropriate set of templates and produces a complete set of HTML pages (with CSS and Javascript) that can be served by any generic stand-alone web server.